TPots/sv_buffer/README.md

 Found a bug with the read/write pointers incorrectly reading the buffer as either empty or full.

 ### V2
-Re-wrote the module with a state machine.
+Re-wrote the module with a state machine. testing.